-Hull and East Yorkshire Hospitals NHS Trust has received a Silver Award under the Employer Recognition Scheme (ERS) for its work supporting the Armed Forces.
+Hull University Teaching Hospitals NHS Trust has received a Silver Award under the Employer Recognition Scheme (ERS) for its work supporting the Armed Forces.

 The ERS was launched to reward employers who support Defence People objectives and encourage others to exhibit the same behaviours.